FormidableLabs/glowstick/README.md

 ## Colors

-All colors are specified in an RGB or HSL object in this format:
+All colors are specified in an RGB object, with values ranging from 0 to 255:

     {
       r: 0,
-      g: 0,
+      g: 255,
       b: 0
     }

+or and HSV object with values ranging from 0 - 1:

+    {
+      h: 0.23,
+      s: 1,
+      l: 1
+    }

+A same call would look like:

     pixels.fade({r: 0, g: 0, b: 0}, {r: 255, g: 255, b: 255}, 2000);